Should I Get a Hearing Test?

 What Does a Hearing Test Detect?

 A hearing test can detect issues as simple as an earwax obstruction, or as serious as permanent hearing loss.
-During your hearing test at McDonald Hearing Services in Grand Rapids, Kentwood, and Greenville, we will measure the threshold at which you are able to hear specific sounds by having you listen to a series of tones at different volumes.
+During your hearing test at McDonald Audiology & Hearing Health Care in Grand Rapids, Kentwood, and Greenville, we will measure the threshold at which you are able to hear specific sounds by having you listen to a series of tones at different volumes.
 The hearing test will also measure how well you hear and understand speech.
 This may include testing to determine how well you hear speech when there is considerable background noise.

 After the test is completed, your hearing aid professional will create an audiogram that shows your hearing sensitivity.
 Using frequencies measured in Hertz (Hz), and loudness measured in decibels, the audiogram measures the lowest volume levels at which you can hear certain sounds.
 The louder it takes for a sound to be heard, the greater the level of hearing loss.